The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Data and Methods

 Our study employs a multi-dimensional scientometric approach to provide a comprehensive assessment of Iran's scientific trajectory.
 The analysis integrates both quantitative and qualitative metrics to move beyond simple publication counts and capture a more nuanced picture of scientific development.
 The methodology is structured as follows:

-\begin{enumerate} \item \textbf{Longitudinal Analysis of Publication Output:} We first analyze the growth trajectories of all eight countries in terms of publication volume across three distinct historical periods: 1960-1979 (Foundation), 1980-1999 (Divergence), and 2000-2024 (Recovery and New Order).
+\begin{enumerate} \item {Longitudinal Analysis of Publication Output:} We first analyze the growth trajectories of all eight countries in terms of publication volume across three distinct historical periods: 1960-1979 (Foundation), 1980-1999 (Divergence), and 2000-2024 (Recovery and New Order).
 This establishes the scale of the divergence.

-\item \textbf{Analysis of Scientific Impact and Quality:} To assess the quality and influence of the research, we incorporate two key normalized metrics from SciVal for the period 1996-2024: \begin{itemize} \item \textbf{Field-Weighted Citation Impact (FWCI):} To measure citation impact relative to the global average in the same field, year, and document type. \item \textbf{Outputs in Top 10\% Percentiles:} To measure the production of elite, highly-cited science. \end{itemize} This dual analysis of quantity and quality allows for a robust comparison of national scientific systems.
+\item {Analysis of Scientific Impact and Quality:} To assess the quality and influence of the research, we incorporate two key normalized metrics from SciVal for the period 1996-2024: \begin{itemize} \item {Field-Weighted Citation Impact (FWCI):} To assess research quality and influence, we used the Field-Weighted Citation Impact (FWCI).
+This standard metric measures citation impact relative to the global average in the same field. \item {Outputs in Top 10\% Percentiles:} To measure the production of elite, highly-cited science, we analyzed the 'Outputs in Top 10\% Percentiles,' which represents the share of a country's papers that are among the top 10\% most cited globally. \end{itemize} This dual analysis of quantity and quality allows for a robust comparison of national scientific systems.

-\item \textbf{Counterfactual Modeling:} Finally, we develop and justify a suite of counterfactual models to quantify the "knowledge deficit" by projecting Iran's potential output under scenarios of uninterrupted growth. \end{enumerate}
+\item {Counterfactual Modeling:} Finally, we develop and justify a suite of counterfactual models to quantify the "knowledge deficit" by projecting Iran's potential output under scenarios of uninterrupted growth. \end{enumerate}